QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

-# IntelliJ IDEA
+# JavaFX in IntelliJ IDEA

 [Go back](../index.md)

-There are two ways, one in two clicks and a longer one.
-The two click installation won't install an external SceneBuilder:
+There are two way to install JavaFX and SceneBuilder in IntelliJ.
+One in two clicks and a longer one.
+The two click installation won't install an external SceneBuilder, so

-* you won't be able to look for components (using a search bar)
+* you won't be able to look for components using a search bar
-* there is no code menu
+* there menu "code" isn't present

 So **do the proper one**!